 I, like so many, regularly buy bananas for smoothies and snacks and they always ripen faster than I think they will.
-So I make banana bread, of course—but now that it’s getting warmer, I don’t relish the thought of turning on the oven.
-The grill, however, will be seeing lots more action, so easy grilled banana desserts are definitely in order.
+So I make banana bread, of course—but now that it’s hot out, I don’t relish the thought of turning on the oven.
+The grill, however, is seeing lots more action, so easy grilled banana desserts are definitely in order.
 They’re the perfect Labor Day dessert too.

 These recipes are equally good made on a charcoal grill in the backyard or cooked over a campfire (though some will be easier to assemble when you’re not in the wilderness).
 And while you’re exploring the wonderful world of grilling bananas, try grilled fruit of other kinds.